scalalandio/chimney/docs/docs/supported-transformations.md

 ### Handling a specific `sealed` subtype by a specific target subtype

-Sometimes a corresponding subtype of the target type has a unrelated name, that cannot be matched by simple comparison.
+Sometimes a corresponding subtype of the target type has an unrelated name, that cannot be matched by simple comparison.
 Or we might want to redirect two subtypes into the same target subtype.
 For that we have `.withSealedSubtypeRenamed`:

 !!! example